 Removed the top strand of barbed wire from the newly built fence in order to reduce the risk of wildlife entanglement, despite being approved by FWS staff in the past.

-Based on all of these factors the solicitor stated that the Services legal position is strong.
-We have stayed true to the intent of the document and are well within our professional decision making space allowing the GRBR fence.
+Based on all of these factors the solicitor stated that the Service’s legal position is strong.
+We have stayed true to the intent of the document and are well within our professional decision-making space allowing the GRBR fence.